The Definitive Guide to Underground Cable Ducting

 The reason each pipe is a different colour is purely for safety reasons, building regulations and to identify which ducting is protecting which type of cable.

+There are minimum depth requirements for all underground utility ducting.
+Please consult Utility Ducting Depths image.
 (All depths indicated are from the top of the pipe to finished ground level.)

 Additional Sources